 Wagner's research focuses on pricing climate risk and on solar geoengineering.
-Wagner is a climate economist focused on climate risk as well as on climate and energy policy.
-Wagner was previously the founding executive director of Harvard's Solar Geoengineering Research Program.
-Wagner also served for almost a decade at Environmental Defense Fund, most recently as lead senior economist and member of its leadership council.
-Wagner is the co-author, with Harvard's Martin Weitzman, of Climate Shock (Princeton, 2015), a Top 15 Financial Times McKinsey Business Book of the Year.
+Prior to NYU, Wagner was the founding executive director of Harvard's Solar Geoengineering Research Program.
+Prior to Harvard, Wagner served for almost a decade at Environmental Defense Fund, most recently as lead senior economist and member of its leadership council.
+Wagner has written four books, including Climate Shock (Princeton, 2015), a Top 15 Financial Times McKinsey Business Book of the Year, and Geoengineering: the Gamble (Polity, 2021).

 In the News